-At about 33 weeks my husband went away for work somewhere extremely remote to the point there is no phone reception only a satellite phone and I remember saying to him “something is going to happen, I can feel it please don’t go” and of course he thought I was being silly so off he went!
+At about 33 weeks my husband went away for work somewhere.
+It was extremely remote to the point there is no phone reception only a satellite phone.
+I remember saying to him “something is going to happen, I can feel it please don’t go” and of course he thought I was being silly so off he went!

-A couple of days later I went in for one of my fortnightly routine scans and found the Twin 1 (Lexi) hadn’t grown in a couple of weeks so I was being sent to Perth to be monitored and birth at King Eddy, so my mother in law drove the 4 hours to pick me up and my mum drove the 1.5hrs down to say goodbye, we were to leave on Monday morning.
-The 2 days that followed that scan I was sent to have an injection that would help the babies lungs develop, looking back now was a god send.
+A couple of days later I went in for one of my fortnightly routine scans.
+Then found the Twin 1 (Lexi) hadn’t grown in a couple of weeks.
+So I was being sent to Perth to be monitored and birth at King Eddy.
+So my mother in law drove the 4 hours to pick me up and my mum drove the 1.5hrs down to say goodbye.
+We were to leave on Monday morning.
+The 2 days that followed that scan I was sent to have an injection that would help the babies lungs develop.
+Looking back now was a god send.

 The Saturday night which would have been 34 weeks my left leg swelled up like a balloon

-I had never had any swelling my whole pregnancy, which I thought was very strange but didn’t think any more of it.
+I had never had any swelling my whole pregnancy.
+Which I thought was very strange but didn’t think any more of it.
 5am Sunday morning my waters broke, so I called the midwives and explained our story and I was told to come in.
 My husband was unreachable till 7am.
-When I was admitted I was already 3 cms, I was given tablets to try and stop labour – they didn’t work, I was then given an injection which also didn’t work.
-I had jumped from 3-7 cms in about half an hour, so we were admitted the RFDS was cancelled and we were staying put.
+When I was admitted I was already 3 cms.
+I was given tablets to try and stop labour – they didn’t work.
+I was then given an injection which also didn’t work.
+Then I had jumped from 3-7 cms in about half an hour.
+So we were admitted the RFDS was cancelled and we were staying put.

 Twins born at 34 weeks